cogmentary/cogmentary.github.io/_pages/about.md

 Our main goal is to read, discuss, and question academic journals and other scientific materials.
 During our monthly meetings, we set out on a journey to unveil the possibilities of science by following the group’s self-constituted curriculum.
 We are also interested in sharing what we learn through this experience on our website, as a means to reach a wider audience.

-All you have to do to be a member is join our Discord server: https://discord.gg/Kq6mEzvR
+All you have to do to be a member is join our [Discord server](https://discord.gg/PgNwmSF38M)